Bosham F.C.: History

 Bosham made their return to the Sussex County League in 2014/15, finishing their first season back in a creditable fourth spot in Division 3, having featured at the top of the division for much the season, following a blistering start that saw the club win its first six games.
 Silverware was to follow, as the Robins lifted the Division 3 Cup for a third time, with a 3–0 victory over local rivals, Sidlesham.
 Football Foundation funding supported the reintroduction of the club's youth section at under 16 level, with a further youth team at under 15 level added in 2015/16.
 The club were also winners at the Sussex Sports Awards.

 In February 2016, Bosham gained a further grant from West Sussex County Council's 'Big Society Fund' in the sum of £10,400 to improve club facilities and infrastructure, and assist with longer-term sustainability and youth participation objectives.

 Success on the pitch in 2015/16 again came in the form of the (renamed) SCFL Division 2 Cup – with a 2–1 win over League champions, AFC Varndeanians.
 The Robins became the first side to retain the trophy since its inception in 1983/84.
 The season also brought a sixth-place finish in the newly formed Southern Combination League Division 2.

 The Robins came back stronger in 2016/17, winning the SCFL Division Two title having led the table for all but the opening two weeks of the season.
 At the end of the 2016/17 manager Andy Probee stepped down, with former Petersfield Town Director of Football, Gary Lines, appointed to lead the club from 2017/18.
 The club once again tasted success in the SCFL Division Two Cup in Lines' first season in charge, beating Rustington 1–0 at Pagham, courtesy of a late Matt Andrews goal – for their third League Cup triumph in four seasons.

 Danny Mullen and Tony Hancock took-up joint charge of a new-look Bosham side into 2018/19 after Lines' departure in the summer, with Hancock taking sole charge to lead the Robins once again a season later, for the start of 2019/20.

-Former captain, James Wilson, returned to the club following a coaching spell at Portsmouth Women, to become Joint Manager with Tony Hancock, ahead of the 2022/23 campaign.
+Former captain, James Wilson, returned to the club following a coaching spell at Portsmouth Women, to become Joint Manager with Tony Hancock, ahead of the 2022/23 campaign, with a number of promising younger players from the youth set-up now established first team members.

+One starlet, Lewis Rustell, struck 24 in 26 helping Bosham to a fifth-placed finish.
+Rustell would go on to feature for both Chichester City and Moneyfields at Steps 3 and 4 respectively.
+This was followed-up with a runners-up spot in 2023/24, pulling off somewhat of a coup to attract former Portsmouth striker, Ashley Harris, who returned 22 goals in 21 appearances for the Robins.